jdm12989/ansible-role-nut/README.md

     nut_user: monitor
     nut_password: Whatever...

+## Operation Modes
+Used to configure the operation of NUT services.

+    nut_mode: standalone

+> `none`: not configured, must be started through external commands
+>
+> `standalone`: (default) run driver, daemon, and monitor services, no network access
+>
+> `netserver`: same as standalone, but with network access
+>
+> `netclient`: only run the monitor service

+## UPS Configuration
 Mainly used for configuring the monitor user.
 A user in the NUT sense is *not* the typical user a UNIX administrator is used to.